single-spa/single-spa.js.org/website/blog/2019-02-20-single-spa-inspector.md

 We also changed our test suite to purely use Jest instead of Saucelabs, and hopefully false positive "failing" tests on pull requests will be a thing of the past.

 ## Help Wanted!
-If you would like to suggest a new feature for the inspector, report a bug, improve our (admittibly horrible and hopefully temporary) UI/UX, or add features, please see the [github repo for the inspector](https://github.com/CanopyTax/single-spa-inspector) and hack away!
+If you would like to suggest a new feature for single-spa Inspector, report a bug, improve our (admittedly horrible and hopefully temporary) UI/UX, or add features, please see the [github repo](https://github.com/CanopyTax/single-spa-inspector) and hack away!

 We also hope to update some of our example repos to the lastest single-spa so that anyone with the extension installed can test out the features and see how to implement overlays.
 But this process will go faster if someone wants to help out. :)